AdaCore/gnatcoverage/testsuite/Qualif/Ada/decision/Robustness/req.rst

 --------------

-The Core Decision Coverage requirements shall remain satisfied in presence of constructs that could fool simple minded analyzers.
+Decision Coverage assessment is correct in the pressence of code constructs that require sophisticated analysis by the coverage tool.

 Testing Strategy